 Funded in part through a Cooperative Agreement with the U.S. Small Business Administration

-Under a State Trade and Export Promotion (STEP) grant to WEDC from the U.S. Small Business Administration (SBA), small businesses as defined by the SBA (criteria vary by industry) can apply for grant funding to assist in implementing an export growth strategy.
+Under a State Trade Expansion Program (STEP) grant to WEDC from the U.S. Small Business Administration (SBA), small businesses as defined by the SBA (criteria vary by industry) can apply for grant funding to assist in implementing an export growth strategy.
 Companies that have completed the ExporTech™ Program, as well as companies that can provide proof that they have enrolled in an upcoming session of ExporTech, can apply to receive up to $15,000 per company for eligible expense options including export compliance education, translation services, market assessments and partner/distributor searches.

 Whether a not a company has completed or enrolled in ExporTech, qualifying small businesses can apply for funding support to participate in a trade venture led by WEDC or a trade mission led by the state Department of Agriculture, Trade and Consumer Protection.